ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_release_without_branches.rst

 Creating the release branch
 ----------------------------

-1. Ensure you are in a default branch in your local fork (we use ``main`` in the following examples):
+1. Ensure you are in a default branch in your local fork.
+We use ``main`` in the following examples.

   .. code:: bash